I Don't Care (2NE1 song): Accolades

-"I Don't Care" won numerous accolades, including Song of the Year at both the 2009 Mnet Asian Music Awards and Cyworld Digital Music Awards.
-In doing so, 2NE1 became the first group to win a daesang (grand prize) in the same year of debut.
+"I Don't Care" won 12 first place trophies on domestic music programs, including triple crowns on M Countdown and Inkigayo.
+It won the Song of the Year prize at both the 2009 Mnet Asian Music Awards and Cyworld Digital Music Awards, making 2NE1 the first group to win a daesang (grand prize) in the same year of debut.

 Music video and promotion

 The music video for "I Don't Care" premiered on Melon on July 9, 2009, and was uploaded to YG Entertainment's official YouTube channel on August 27.
 It was later re-uploaded to the group's official channel on September 5, 2010.
 The video was directed by Cha Eun-taek, who had previously directed the video for labelmate Big Bang's "Lies", and was filmed over the course of two days on June 22 and 23, 2009.
 It features the members going to a fortune teller for advice after finding out about their cheating boyfriends over the phone.
 The fortune teller then freezes time and the members set off to find their boyfriends, who are seen flirting with other girls.
 They then set them up in unfavorable positions and play sabotage on them for fun.
 Actor Lee Jong-suk plays Dara's boyfriend in the music video.

 Promotions for the single featured 2NE1 appearing on various music programs in South Korea throughout the months of July and August.
 The group debuted the song live on KBS2's Music Bank on July 10.
 The performance was met with positive reception among netizens, who complimented the youthful choreography matching the soft reggae melody, and further praised 2NE1 for their ability in showcasing a "different charm".
-The song went on to achieve the first place position for multiple weeks on Music Bank, M!
+The song went on to achieve the first-place position for multiple weeks on Music Bank, M!
 Countdown, and Inkigayo.
 It led the Music Bank chart for 5 consecutive weeks, becoming only one of the handful songs to do so.
 An unplugged "reggae" version of the song was performed on Inkigayo on August 30, signaling the end of regular promotions for the song.
 However, due to the remix's popularity, it was further released to digital outlets on September 3.